maxchk/puppet-varnish/README.md

 ### varnish director

    Definition `varnish::director` allows to configure Varnish director:
+   If you have a single director, you can name it `default` and ignore
+   `selector` sections:
+   NOTE: you can't have backend `default` and director `deafult` in the same config

     varnish::director { 'cluster1': backends => [ 'srv1', 'srv2' ] }